 TIR Convention, International road transportSyllabus of the Subject - Customs Convention on the International Transport of Goods under Cover of the TIR Carnets.

-TIR Convention, International road transport The Subject “Customs Convention on the International Transport of Goods under Cover of the TIR Carnets” belongs to the following Online Higher Educational Programs taught by EENI Global Business School: Courses: Road transport, Multimodal transport, Transport in Africa.
+TIR Convention, International road transport The Subject “Customs Convention on the International Transport of Goods under Cover of the TIR Carnets” belongs to the following Online Programs taught by EENI Global Business School: Courses: Road transport, Multimodal transport, Transport in Africa.
 Diplomas: Foreign Trade, International Transport.
-Masters (MIB): International Transport, Transport in Africa, International Business, Foreign Trade.
-Doctorate (DIB): Global Logistics, World Trade.
-Learning materials in Area of Knowledge: Foreign Trade - Incoterms® 2020.
+Masters: International Transport, Transport in Africa, International Business, Foreign Trade.
+Doctorate: Global Logistics, World Trade.
+Languages: Area of Knowledge: Foreign Trade - Incoterms® 2020.
 TIR Convention, International road transport The TIR Convention (Transports Internationaux Routiers, in French) allows transporting goods through several countries (transit country) through the containers or cargo compartments previously sealed and controlled by customs with a single document (TIR Carnet).
 The TIR Convention is practically global.
 The main advantages of the TIR Convention are:

 The TIR Convention was created by the International Road Transport Union (IRU) in 1949

-Member countries of the TIR Convention: Afghanistan, Albania, Algeria, Argentina, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Canada, Chile, Croatia, Cyprus, Czech Republic, Denmark, Estonia, European Union, Finland, France, Georgia, Germany, Greece, Hungary, India, Indonesia, Iran, Ireland, Israel, Italy, Jordan, Kazakhstan, Kyrgyz Republic, Kuwait, Latvia, Lebanon, Liberia, Lithuania, Luxembourg, Macedonia, Malta, Morocco, Moldova, Mongolia, Montenegro, Netherlands, Norway, Oman, Pakistan, Palestine, Poland, Portugal, Qatar, Romania, Russian Federation, Saudi Arabia, Serbia, Slovakia, Slovenia, Spain, South Korea, Syria, Sweden, Switzerland, Tajikistan, Tunisia, Turkmenistan, Turkey, Ukraine, United Arab Emirates, United Kingdom, United States, Uzbekistan, Uruguay.
+Member countries of the TIR Convention: Afghanistan, Albania, Algeria, Argentina, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Canada, Chile, Croatia, Cyprus, Czech Republic, Denmark, Estonia, the EU, Finland, France, Georgia, Germany, Greece, Hungary, India, Indonesia, Iran, Ireland, Israel, Italy, Jordan, Kazakhstan, Kyrgyz Republic, Kuwait, Latvia, Lebanon, Liberia, Lithuania, Luxembourg, Macedonia, Malta, Morocco, Moldova, Mongolia, Montenegro, Netherlands, Norway, Oman, Pakistan, Palestine, Poland, Portugal, Qatar, Romania, Russia, Saudi Arabia, Serbia, Slovakia, Slovenia, Spain, South Korea, Syria, Sweden, Switzerland, Tajikistan, Tunisia, Turkmenistan, Turkey, Ukraine, UAE, UK, the U.S., Uzbekistan, Uruguay.
 The BIC Code (International Identification Codes of Container Owners) is accepted in the TIR Convention

 (c) EENI Global Business School (1995-2023) |